 Before you are through, God will shake out of you a surprising number of things that you have been clinging to, thinking that they were right.

 Where will it all end?

-The big breakthrough into the Kingdom of God will come.
+The big breakthrough into the Kingdom will come.

-Progressively fewer people will be getting away with evasiveness and lying to others, living shadowy lives thinking they are getting away with it.
+Progressively fewer people will be getting away with evasiveness and lying to others.

 No one will be able to hide what is in his heart.